-Currently, the number of brands present on two or more social media platforms has surpassed 90%, and in 2016, Facebook reported reaching 50 million small business users.
+Currently, the number of brands present on two or more platforms has surpassed 90%, and in 2016, Facebook reported reaching 50 million small business users.
 Despite this level of online presence, business owners consistently report that social media is the second most difficult marketing tactic to execute effectively (immediately behind Search Engine Optimization, AKA SEO).
-Business owners believe that learning how to properly utilize social media platforms is time consuming, and that their time would be better spent on other marketing tactics.
+Business owners believe that learning how to properly utilize social platforms is time-consuming and that their time would be better spent on other marketing tactics.

 Remember the boatload of benefits discussed earlier?
 We didn’t mean this: